GSA/piv-guides/pages/template-2.md

 {% include alert-info.html heading = "Before starting a new FICAM guide, please review the _Contributing.md_ page!" content="The _Contributing.md_ page provides terms and conditions and other important instructions." %}

-Thank you for your interest in creating a FICAM Guide to solve a PIV, FPKI, or FICAM-Arch technical issue!
-Whether you have a technical topic in mind or don't yet have a topic for a new Guide, we welcome your willingness to contribute!
+Thank you for your interest in creating a FICAM Guide!
+We welcome your contribution to solving a PIV, FPKI, or FICAM-Arch technical issue!

-This guide gives you the steps you need to start writing your new FICAM Guide.
+This **Contributor's Template** will give you some steps needed to get started on your new FICAM guide.

 Click on one of these links to go to a specific section: